The Most Vital Step Your Church Can Take to Address Racism

 You may be wondering what you can do to engage your congregation and your community on these topics.
 Where should you begin?
-March for Black Lives Matter?
-Write letters to the editor?
-Support people of color in your midst?
-While all of these are important actions, I suggest a more basic, yet vital, step to take.
-Begin by defining terms.
+Enter into prayer and repentance?
+Learn how to be an ally of Black people?
+Call your people to make a community-wide impact?
+Though all of these are important actions, I suggest a more basic, yet vital, step to take.

 Just as you wouldn’t conduct a Bible study without distinguishing between the Gospels and the Letters of Paul, or between the Old and New Testaments, so having a conversation on race and racism without using agreed upon terms would be equally frustrating and fruitless.

+While I can’t speak to other countries, US society is built on a series of interlocking systems of wealth, education, housing, criminal justice, and media.
+These systems inherently extend privilege to White people while at the same time disadvantaging non-White people.
 Racism isn’t the only term that needs a deeper explanation.
 The idea of race itself requires exploration.
-Ancestry.com and 23andMe aside, genetically speaking there are very few differences between the so-called races of humanity.
+Genetically speaking there are very few differences between the so-called races of humanity.
 When it comes to differentiating between peoples, even the Bible does not speak of race; rather it speaks of tribes and nations.

 In a word, race isn’t real.
 It wasn’t real when Nazi Germany organized around a so-called Aryan race.
 And it’s still not real when people today try to make distinctions between Black and White “races.”